jchdel/h-e-ms/README.md

 ## Architecture

-Sensors and actuators are exposed as MQTT topics.
+Zigbee sensors and actuators are exposed as MQTT topics by zigbee2mqtt.

-Daemons expose collected values as sensors.
+Other devices are connected via USB, ethernet, 1-Wire, Wi-Fi, Bluetooth and RF.
+For each a daemon makes the bridge to MQTT.

 Agents are listening to specific MQTT topics and take action upon receiving messages.